pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 With the new proposed data model, this wouldn't be a requirement anymore: there is no concept of a dimension-index.
 However, some users might still rely on the `x` coordinate so we could still (temporarily) support it for backwards compatibility.

-Besides `pandas.MultiIndex`, there may be other situations where we would like to reuse an existing index in a new Dataset/DataArray (e.g., when the index is very expensive to build), and which would require the implicit creation of coordinates.
+Besides `pandas.MultiIndex`, there may be other situations where we would like to reuse an existing index in a new Dataset/DataArray (e.g., when the index is very expensive to build), and which might require implicit creation of one or more coordinates.

 The example given here is quite confusing, though: this is not an easily predictable behavior.
 We could entirely avoid the implicit creation of coordinates, e.g., using a helper function that generates coordinate + index dictionaries that we could then pass directly to the DataArray/Dataset constructor: